 It’s been a pleasure working with Ailine on the past two trips (Morocco and Iceland).
 Her efficiency, attention to detail and prompt action have been hugely valuable and ultimately led to the delivery of two hugely successful trips which our clients have been beyond impressed by.

 If the setting for this Kasbah, between the drama of the Atlas Mountains and the emptiness of the Sahara is not astonishing enough, then the building itself surely is.
 In the style of a traditional Kasbah, it is genuinely jaw-dropping.
 The brainchild of a Parisian party planner it is an intimate and hugely luxurious retreat behind bright ochre walls.

-The suites and villas are fabulous.
+The villa and suites are fabulous.
 All have been decorated individually, using antiques and silk curtains to add splashes of colour and personality.
-The three villas are arranged around a central patio, each with a terrace, a fireplace and a private heated pool.
+The villa is built around a patio, soak up the views on the exclusive terrace or take a dip in the plunge pool.

 Once part of a medieval sultan's private hunting ground in the Skoura Oasis, this towering rust-red fortress surrounded by a palm grove really is a 'House of Dreams', as its name translates.
-Facilities and activities include a Hammam and solarium, mountain biking, hiking, horseback riding, quad-biking, buggy, camel and mule rides, and hiking.
+For some quality pampering unwind in one of the indoor and outdoor massage rooms.
+Other facilities and activities include a Hammam and solarium, mountain biking, hiking, horseback riding, quad-biking, buggy, mule rides, and hiking.

 Best time to be there